InputUsername/zola-hook/README.md

 Below that is a list of the 20 most recent posts.
 For this, the `blog/_index.md` section is expected to exist (will error if it doesn't exist).
 There is also a link to an archive of all blog posts by year.

+Hook supports light/dark mode based on the user's preference.
+There is also a manual toggle button (requires JavaScript).

 ## Screenshots

 ### Homepage